-Respecting your Privacy and the Australian Privacy Principles effective 12th March 2014
+Respecting your Privacy and the Australian Privacy Principals effective September 2018

 Collecting your personal information

-If you are acquiring or have acquired a product or service from an FCC organisation, it will collect and hold your personal information for the purposes of:
+If you are acquiring or have acquired a product or service from an FCC organisation, we will collect and hold your personal information for the purposes of:

 - providing you with the relevant product or service (including assessing your application and identifying you)